Factorized Fusion Shrinkage for Dynamic Relational Data

 \end{corollary}

 An additional assumption characterizes the lower bound of the order of the smallest eigenvalue of the true latent vectors.
 The lower bound of the order $\sqrt{n}$ holds for many matrices.
-For example, for an $n \times d$ random matrix whose entries are i.i.d. distributed with zero mean and unit variance, the famous Bai-Yin's law \citep{bai2008limit} states that its smallest singular value is approximate $\sqrt{n}-\sqrt{d}$ (we refer to \cite{vershynin2010introduction} for more matrices with the same rate).
+For example, for an $n \times d$ random matrix whose entries are i.i.d. distributed with zero mean and unit variance, the famous Bai-Yin's law \citep{bai2008limit} states that its smallest singular value is approximately $\sqrt{n}-\sqrt{d}$ (we refer to \cite{vershynin2010introduction} for more matrices with the same rate).
 When $k=1$, the error rate becomes the optimal estimation error in Theorem~\ref{thm:posterior}.
-When $k$ is a constant where the comparison is limited to adjacent ones, the average error for all windows converges to zero at rate $(s+n) \log(nT)/(n^2T)+s/(nT)$ as $n, T \rightarrow \infty$, leading to consistency as long as $s=o(nT)$.
+When $k$ is a constant not increasing with $n$ and $T$, the average error for all windows converges to zero at rate $(s+n) \log(nT)/(n^2T)+s/(nT)$ as $n, T \rightarrow \infty$, leading to consistency as long as $s=o(nT)$.
 If the transition is extremely sparse $s=o(n)$, then one can simultaneously compare all the latent space for all time points of length $k=O(T)$.
 For the challenging case, where $s=o(nT)$, only constant time latent positions can be compared across time.
 In some special cases, the above error rate is not optimal.
 In supplementary subsection~\ref{sec:improved_rate}, we provide an improvement under a more stringent assumption of the true transitions.
 To our best knowledge, although Procrustes rotations have been popularly employed, there is no similar theoretical result to Corollary~\ref{thm:dynamical_comparison} that tries to quantitatively understand the possibility and limitations of long-term comparison of the estimated latent factors.
-Corollary~\ref{thm:dynamical_comparison} discusses the long-term properties of dynamic networks from a theoretical aspect.

-Once the latent vectors have been obtained, $K$-means can be used to cluster the subjects.
-This is equivalent to detecting communities within networks.
-For any membership matrix $\+\Xi$, the cluster membership of a subject $i$ is denoted by $g_i \in \{1, . . . , K\}$, which satisfies $\Xi{i g_i}=1$.
-Let $G_k(\Xi)=\{1\leq i \leq n: g_i=k\}$.
-We consider the following loss function to evaluate clustering accuracy